 So while we’ll get to how much you should have in your 401(k) at 30, 40, 50, etc…let’s start with the more important question:

-How much should your contribute to your 401(k)?
+How much should I contribute to MY 401(k)?

 The answer?
 As much as you comfortably (and legally) can!

 Thanks in part to the time I spent serving in the Army, I have tons of friends with unusual hobbies.
 Friends who skydive every weekend, with hundreds of jumps under their belts.
 Helicopter aviators who are learning how to fly airplanes.
 Endorphin junkies who register for triathlons and adventure races every chance they get.

 On the more sedentary side, my parents collect wine and have a cellar full of bottles.
 And I've been taking guitar lessons for years.
 But there's a problem with all of these hobbies: the cost.

 All the fun pastimes are expensive, or so it seems.
 Army officer and adventure racer Robert Kurtts agrees.
 "Adventure races and triathlons not only have entrance fees," he says, "they also have the cost to travel to the race and stay overnight before an early morning race start."

 Those entrance fees can range from $20 for a short local race to more than $500 for a national or international class event.
 Beyond that, Kurtts notes, some races are gear-intensive, and all the necessary equipment can cost hundreds or thousands of dollars.